 3. Put down the smokes.

-Cigarettes, which contain carbon monoxide, displaces the oxygen in your skin, while nicotine, which reduces blood flow, leaves your complexion looking dry and discolored.
-This is due to a loss of collagen, which naturally provides integrity, firmness and elasticity of the skin.
+Cigarettes, which contain carbon monoxide, displace the oxygen in your skin.
+While nicotine, which reduces blood flow, leaves your complexion looking dry and discolored.
+This is due to a loss of collagen, which naturally provides integrity, firmness and elasticity to the skin.
 Furthermore, cigarette smoke drains the dermis of essential nutrients, like vitamin C, which aids in protecting and repairing skin damage.

 By quitting, you’ll add years to your life and see a drastic improvement in your skin’s appearance.